ietf-wg-idr/RFC4271bis/rfc4271bis.md

 {{rib}}.

-If a BGP speaker chooses to advertise a previously received route, it MAY add to, or modify, the path attributes of the route before advertising it to a peer.
+If a BGP speaker chooses to advertise a previously received route, it may add to, or modify, the path attributes of the route before advertising it to a peer.
+In some cases, such operations are required.

 BGP provides mechanisms by which a BGP speaker can inform its peers that a previously advertised route is no longer available for use.